 Alaska is the last pristine natural salmon habitat left on earth, and Bristol Bay has the largest sockeye (red) salmon population on the planet, with runs of up to 30 million fish.
 Natives and local fishermen alike depend on it for subsistence and their livelihood, and sports fishermen revere it for its abundance.

 This month, we celebrate the salmon and its gifts, in particular the red salmon of Bristol Bay.
 We truly hope that by eating wild salmon and sharing this story we may be able to save this very important natural resource which brings life and livelihood to many, and deliciousness to our table.
-Want to help save Bristol Bay salmon?
-Eat one!
+Learn more and get involved: www.savebristolbay.org

 fluffy, crunchy salmon puffs served with house-made lemon aioli (gluten-free)

-fresh spinach leaves topped with smoked wild salmon, red onion, hard-boiled eggs, tomatoes, crispy bacon & honey-mustard dressing
+fresh spinach leaves topped with smoked Bristol bay salmon, red onion, hard-boiled egg,tomatoes, crispy bacon & honey-mustard dressing

 eggless vanilla custard topped with seasonal berries (gluten-free)